Queueing Network Controls via Deep Reinforcement Learning: Control of multiclass queueing networks

 where $p_1 = (1-u_1-u_3, u_1, u_3)\in \mathcal{P}(\{0, 1, 3\})$ is a probability distribution on the action set $\{0, 1, 3\}$ and $p_2 = (1-u_2, u_2)\in \mathcal{P}(\{0, 2\})$ is a probability distribution on the action set $\{0,2\}$.
 Throughout this subsection, we use $u\in \mathcal{U}$ to denote pair $(p_1, p_2)$.

 To define a randomized stationary Markovian service policy, let $x_j(t)$ be the number of class $j$ jobs (including possibly one job in service) in the system at time $t$, $j=1,2, 3$.
 Then $x(t) = \left(x_1(t), x_2(t), x_3(t)\right )$ is the vector of jobcounts at time $t$.
 Clearly, $x(t)\in \Z_+^3$.
 By convention, we assume the sample path of $\{x(t), t\ge 0\}$ is right continuous, which implies that when $t$ is a decision time (triggered by an external arrival or a service completion), $x(t)$ has taken into account the arriving job or completed job at time $t$.
-By a randomized stationary Markovian service policy we denote a map